DavidVentura/blog/blog/raw/mozilla-translate/POST.md

 <a href="assets/flamegraph.svg"><img style="width: 100%" src="assets/flamegraph.svg" /></a>

 The green areas highlight what I think are "initialization costs", loading models and preparing the translation pipeline.
-These currenttly happen on every translation request, which explains the fixed overhead.
+These currently are executed on _every_ translation request, which explains the fixed overhead.

 By caching the initialized models on the C++ side (an `std::unordered_map<std::string, std::shared_ptr<TranslationModel>>` the performance increased dramatically: